sv1jsb/dwitter/README.md

 Apart from the requirements listed in _requirements.txt_ there are some extra:
 * You must have redis installed on your system.
 Download the latest redis version from [redis.io](http://redis.io) and install it.
 * The gevent version listed in requirements.txt is a development one and requires the latest [Cython](http://pypi.python.org/pypi/Cython/) to be installed.
 If you don't want that download gevent from [google code](http://code.google.com/p/gevent/downloads/list) and install it manually.
+You can find a wiki page for Cython installation.

 #### VirtualEnv